-2. Workshops, conferences, experts, communication activities, studies and innovation uptake promotion (2026-2027)
+2. Workshops, conferences, experts, communication activities, studies and innovation uptake promotion

-- Support to workshops, expert groups, communications activities, or studies.
+- Organisation of the annual Security Research Event. - Support to workshops, expert groups, communications activities, or studies.
 Workshops are planned to be organised on various topics to involve end-users (e.g. the Community for European Research and Innovation for Security); preparation of information and communication materials, etc. - Organisation of cybersecurity conferences and support to other cybersecurity events; socio-economic studies, impact analysis studies and studies to support the monitoring, evaluation and strategy definition for cybersecurity and digital privacy policy. - Support to promotion of innovation uptake, including through supporting developing certification testing methodologies for innovative technologies. - Needs analysis and options for enabling the sharing of security research projects outputs (tools).